 Experiencing difficulties, or need help?
 Contact the Library

-Module 1: Mechanisms in the biomedical dimension of pain, and on being a scholar (ETA 3.1)
+Mechanisms in the biomedical dimension of pain (ETA 3.1)

 The following learning module readings highlight the relationship between the clinician role and the scholar role of the pain medicine roles-in-practice.